DraciVik/100DaysOfCode/README.md

 ## Day - 88 - 24.10.2018
 Solved all of the Basic Algorithm Challenges on FCC.
 I plan on doing them in React.

+## Day - 89 - 25.10.2018
+Read and watched a few tutorials

+## Day - 90 - 26.10.2018
+Added starter files for the first 3 challenges for react

+## Day - 91 - 27.10.2018
+Added starter files for the next 3 challenges for react

+## Day - 92 - 28.10.2018
+Finished the convertion of celsius and fahrenheit temperatures